accordproject/techdocs/docs/logic-simple-type.md

 This can be useful to document your code, or to remember what type you expect from an expression.

-Again, the Ergo compiler will return a type error if the annotation is not consistent with the expression that computes the value for that let binding.
+The Ergo compiler will return a type error if the annotation is not consistent with the expression that computes the value for that let binding.
 For instance, the following will return a type error since `"pi!"` is not of type `Double`.

 ```ergo
     let x : Double = "pi!"; // TYPE ERROR: "pi!" is not a Double